FREQUENTLY ASKED

 Answer:

-credit hours, DO NOT file your CLE compliance report.
-You will not be in compliance by filing
+MCLE-LEPR-SA/MH credit hours, DO NOT file your CLE compliance report.
+You will not be in compliance by filing the

 course when I file my CLE compliance report?